danielfrg/storm-sklearn/README.md

 2. Inside `~/storm-sklearn/salt/pillar/`:
     1. copy `aws.template.sls` to `aws.sls` and fill it with the correct values
     2. copy `zookeeper.template.sls` to `zookeeper.sls` and fill it with the correct valuesS
+    2. copy `storm.template.sls` to `storm.sls` and fill it with the correct valuesS

 `zookeeper.sls` example: